AlveinTeng/NerdForge/README.md

 # NerdForge
 The roadmap of a CS Nerd, an applied mathematician and pure Idealist.
-Notes, resources, materials and code for self-learning topics about computer graphics, game engine, math and any thing attractive to me.
+Notes, resources, materials and code for self-learning topics about computer graphics, game engine, math and anything looks fun to me.